tdunning/log-synth/README.md

 When setting `dof` and `scale`, these are translated as `alpha` = `dof` / 2, `beta` = `scale` * `dof` / 2.

+If desired, the mean step size can also be set either to a constant or a distribution.
+This helps model walks that have a consistent drift.
+As an example, we could model the sampling times for a data acquisition that makes a measurement every 100 microseconds with 2 microseconds of jitter this way:

+    {
+        "name": "t",
+        "class": "random-walk",
+        "mean":100,
+        "sd":5
+    }

 **`vin`** - Samples from sort of realistic VIN numbers.